Marn Grook: Comparisons with Australian rules football

 Advocates of these theories have drawn comparisons in the catching of the kicked ball (the mark) and the high jumping to catch the ball (the spectacular mark) that have been attributes of both games.
 However, the connection is speculative.
 For instance spectacular high marking did not become common in Australian rules football until the 1880s.

 Marn Grook and the Australian rules football term "mark"

 Some claim that the origin of the Australian rules term mark, meaning a clean, fair catch of a kicked ball, followed by a free kick, is derived from the Aboriginal word mumarki used in Marn Grook, and meaning "to catch".
 The application of the word "mark" in "foot-ball" (and in many other games) dates to the Elizabethan era and is likely derived from the practice where a player marks the ground to show where a catch had been taken or where the ball should be placed.
 The use of the word "mark" to indicate an "impression or trace forming a sign" on the ground dates to c.
 1200.

-In popular culture

-Due to the theories of shared origins, marn grook features heavily in Australian rules football and Indigenous culture.

-A documentary titled Marn Grook, directed by Steve McGregor, was released in 1996.

-In 2002, in a game at Stadium Australia, the Sydney Swans and Essendon Football Club began to compete for the Marngrook Trophy, awarded after home-and-away matches each year between the two teams in the Australian Football League.
-Though it commemorates marn grook, the match is played under normal rules of the AFL rather than those of the traditional Aboriginal game.

-Marn Grook is the subject of children's books, including Neridah McMullin's Kick it to Me!
-(2012), an account of Tom Wills' upbringing, and Marngrook: The Long Ago Story of Aussie Rules (2012) by Indigenous writer Titta Secombe.

-The Marngrook Footy Show, an Indigenous variation of the AFL Footy Show, began in Melbourne in 2007 and has since been broadcast on National Indigenous Television, ABC 2, and Channel 31.